199-biotechnologies/micaela/README.md

-# Doran Homes Design
+# Mihaela Doran

-A faithful recreation of the Doran Homes Design website, built with Next.js 15.5.6 and TypeScript.
+Official website for Mihaela Doran, built with Next.js 15.5.6 and TypeScript.

 ## Overview

-This website showcases "The White Angel Talamanca" property and Doran Homes Design's services in Ibiza, Spain.
+This website showcases "The White Angel Talamanca" property and Mihaela Doran's luxury real estate services in Ibiza, Spain.

 ## Features